Skip to main content

 To observe and test this behavior, you can refer to the "Testing the connection" section below.
 Additionally, AWS provides more detailed information about this load balancing behavior in their documentation, which can be found at the following link: Load Balancing Traffic Across Direct Connect Virtual Interfaces

-By understanding and leveraging this load balancing mechanism, you can optimize your network connectivity and achieve efficient utilization of multiple Virtual Interfaces in your Direct Connect setup.
+This load balancing mechanism can optimize your network connectivity and achieve efficient utilization of multiple Virtual Interfaces in your Direct Connect setup.

 Diagrams